 Blue Lake’s harp department is located in the lower level of the Student Arts Center.
 It includes a large ensemble room, eight practice rooms, and a faculty office.

-You do not need to prepare any music (other than a solo of your choosing for the audition) ahead of time.
-After your opening audition, the harp faculty member will pick ensemble music for everyone and a new solo for each camper.
+You do not need to prepare any music (other than a solo of your choosing for the placement video) ahead of time.
+After we have received your placement video, the harp faculty member will pick ensemble music for everyone and a new solo for each camper.
 On the first full day of camp, everyone will be given their music and begin learning it through individualized practice time, private lessons, and ensemble rehearsals.
 The harp faculty member will help you to tackle everything, learn it well, and will make adjustments as needed throughout the session.

 Generally your time at camp will be so busy with learning your new solo piece and all of the ensemble music that you won’t have much time to work on anything else.
 You might have a bit of extra practice time that you can use to work on music from home, but most campers focus exclusively on their new music.